sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 Right click on `Wordpress-Manual` choose `Connect` Choose `Session Manager`
 Click `Connect`  (if connect isn't highlighted then just wait a few minutes and try again).
-*if after 5-10 minutes this still doesn't let you connect, it's possible you didn't add the `A4LVPC-WordpressInstanceProfile` instance role.
-You need to right click on the instance, security, modify IAM role and then add `A4LVPC-WordpressInstanceProfile`.
-Once done, reboot the instance*
+*If, after 5-10 minutes, a connection still cannot be established, it is possible that the A4LVPC-WordpressInstanceProfile instance role has not been added.
+The instance role should be added by right-clicking on the instance, navigating to the "security" section, modifying the IAM role, and then adding the A4LVPC-WordpressInstanceProfile.
+Once this is completed, the instance should be rebooted.*
 type `sudo bash` and press enter
 type `cd` and press enter
 type `clear` and press enter